boostorg/hana/doc/tutorial.md

   documents the concept(s) it models, and how it does so.
 It also documents the methods tied to that data type but not to any concept, for example `from_just` for `Optional`.

+- @ref group-functional\n
+  General purpose function objects that are generally useful in a purely functional setting.
+These are currently not tied to any concept or data type.

 - @ref group-ext\n
   Documentation for all the adapters for external libraries.
 Basically, we